 - multiple births.
 If you already have one child or no children, you will get a child element for all the children in a multiple birth which happens on or after 6 April 2017; if you have two or more children already, you will not get a child element for the first child of the multiple birth, but you will for the others.

-- adoptions You can get a child element for third and subsequent children adopted under UK law, as long as you are not their step-parent beforehand, or were ever their legal parent other than by adoption.
+- adoptions You can get a child element for any children adopted under UK law, as long as you are not their step-parent beforehand, or were ever their legal parent other than by adoption.
+These children don’t count towards the two child limit, so you can also get a child element for at least two other children.

-- kinship care You can get a child element for third and subsequent children for whom you get Guardian’s Allowance, or who are living with you under a court order, or because they would otherwise be likely to be looked after by a local authority.
+- kinship care You can get a child element for any children for whom you get Guardian’s Allowance, or who are living with you under a court order, or because they would otherwise be likely to be looked after by a local authority.
 You must not be their parent or step-parent.
+These children don’t count towards the two child limit, so you can also get a child element for at least two other children.

 - non-consensual conception You can get a child element for a third or subsequent child if the child was conceived in circumstances to which you did not agree by choice, or weren’t able to agree to.
 You must not be living at the same address as the other parent.
 Circumstances where you weren’t able to agree could include a relationship which involved controlling behaviour which caused you serious harm or distress, or put you in fear of violence.
 HMRC or the DWP will make a decision about this based on evidence from an approved person or where there has been a criminal conviction or a criminal injuries award.

 You can still claim Child Benefit for a third child.
-If the child gets Disability Living Allowance (which is usually not possible for a very young baby), then you’ll be able to get extra amounts of Child Tax Credit or Universal Credit to reflect the DLA award.
-If you pay for registered childcare, all the childcare costs you have for children under 15, or under 16 if they are disabled, can be included in your Working Tax Credit award, although the amount of help you can get is capped.
+If the child gets Disability Living Allowance (which is usually not possible for a very young baby), then you’ll be able to get extra amounts of Child Tax Credit or Universal Credit to reflect the DLA award (you still don’t get the child element though).
+If you pay for registered childcare, all the childcare costs you have for children under 15, or under 16 if they are disabled, can be included in your Working Tax Credit award.
+In Universal Credit, you may be able to get help with childcare costs for children up to the September after their 16th birthday, if the childcare is registered and you meet the working conditions.
+However, the amount of help you can get for childcare in Working Tax Credit and Universal Credit is capped and it doesn’t increase if you have more than two children in childcare.